 The Bank has received all the necessary eligibility declarations from M/s.
-Mukund M Chitale & Co., Chartered certifying that they meet all the eligibility criteria as envisaged under Section 141 of the Companies Act, 2013 and RBI Guidelines.
+Mukund M Chitale & Co., Chartered In compliance with aforesaid RBI Guidelines and Policy of Accountants (FRN: 106655W) and M/s.
+B. K. Ramadhyani & certifying that they meet all the eligibility criteria as envisaged under Section 141 of the Companies Act, 2013 and RBI Guidelines.
 They have also conveyed their consent